 That ridiculous heatwave really was caused by climate change.

-Or at least there’s a greater that 80 percent chance that it was.
+Which one?
+Pick any heat wave, according to a new study, and there’s a greater than 80 percent chance that climate change was behind it.

 If you have ever been reprimanded by some insufferable pedant (maybe me) for blaming the record-breaking heat on climate change, prepare to receive some validation.
-A new study in the Proceedings of the National Academy of Sciences suggests that you were likely right.
+The paper, published this week in the Proceedings of the National Academy of Sciences, suggests you were likely right.

 Lead author Noah Diffenbaugh and a team of researchers found that human-caused global warming has nudged up the thermostat on the hottest day, and hottest month, across more than 80 percent of the Earth.
 They also found we’ve also turned up the volume on the weather, increasing the likelihood of a record dry year in 57 percent of places observed.